 Welcome to my little, cosy, corner of the web, same URL since 19971 … oh yes, and the name ‘Csele’ is pronounced ‘Chelly’ or ‘Chell-eh’ 2

 Who am I?

 What I do in my Personal Life

 That, pretty much, is what this site is about!
 Having taught embedded development for many years, and worked professionally in the field as an engineer, I still enjoy electronics and embedded development but now as a hobby, building odd projects (including many for labs at the college).
 I have a few pinball machines and a homebuilt MAME arcade machine …just click on a few menu items on the nav bar on the top of this page.

 Courses I Currently Teach

-|PHTN1300: Principles Of Light Sources and Lasers||An introduction to light sources including basic quantum mechanics, spectroscopy, and the fundamentals of lasers (e.g. quantum processes involved, laser gain, optics, etc.).
+|PHTN1300: Lasers||An introduction to light sources (including basic quantum mechanics and spectroscopy), and the fundamentals of lasers (e.g. quantum processes involved, laser gain, optics, etc.).
 Special attention is paid to the threshold gain equation and applications.|

-|PHTN1400: Principles Of Laser Systems||A practical look at specific laser systems (including ion, solid-state, and excimer lasers) including an emphasis on details on operational principles.
+|PHTN1400: Lasers II||A practical look at specific laser systems (including gas, solid-state, and excimer lasers) including an emphasis on details on operational principles.
 Principles covered in Lasers I are expanded, and include thermal re-absorption loss.|

-|PHTN1500: Advanced Laser Theory||Covering the mathematical modelling of lasers (primarily solid-state lasers) to predict required pump energy, power output, and time-domain behaviour.|
+|PHTN1306: Lasers III||Covering the mathematical modelling of lasers (primarily solid-state lasers) to predict required pump energy, power output, and time-domain behaviour.|

 2 the surname is of Hungarian extraction where a ‘CS’ is pronounced ‘CH’ and so ‘Chelly’ is about as close at it gets.
 BTW, the literal translation of ‘csele’ is ‘ruse’ as in a trick played during a sports game to throw the opposing team off.
 Not sure how that figures-in to the bigger scheme of things but that’s the way it is